Najaf An Najaf, Iraq Travel Guide

 Najaf provides options for different travel budgets.

-Estimate your expenses for various travel styles:
+Estimate your spending for various travel styles:

 Mid-Range Traveler: $100 - $200 USD per day.
-Covers 3-4 star hotels, mid-range restaurants, and private taxis.
+Covers 3-UPSCALE hotels, mid-range restaurants, and private taxis.

 Minimum daily spend, including basic accommodation and local food.